Transparent dark purple Travel Guide by Insurte logo

 Step 3: Begin preparing your application.

-Once you understand the requirements, it's time to start preparing your application.
-Your application will consist of a series of documents that you need to collect and prepare to prove you meet the requirements.
-These documents vary depending on which permit you're applying for but can consist of things like birth certificates, university diplomas, marriage licenses, bank statements, and more.
+Your application will consist of a series of documents that you need to provide to prove you meet the requirements.
+These documents vary depending on which permit you're applying for, but usually consist of things like birth certificates, university diplomas, marriage licenses, bank statements, etc.

 Step 4: Book an in-person appointment.